Marc-AntoineA/ROADEF_challenge_2018_J5/checker_instances/readme.txt

 or with a g++ compile command: g++ -O2 -Iinclude src/*.cpp -o checker

-To use it and check instance A0, you can call: ./checker A0
+To use it and check instance A0, you can call: ./checker A0 To use it and check instance A0 and just getting a yes/or answer, you can call: ./checker A0 0

 The Checker visualization requires a browser that supports HTML5.